 - It’s unfair to the rest of the population who may feel that they are not being represented and so are likely to disobey laws and policies established by the low RWA government.
 This is particularly problematic for the 25% who are SDAPs and feel that they are especially qualified for the job and who are particularly prone to prejudice and aggression and are the most likely to revolt.

 - There may be reasons why using only low RWA individuals would result in sub-optimal decisions.
 For example they may make changes too easily and quickly and the other 75% of the population may be unwilling or unable to adjust to them rapidly enough.
 For example, Graham, Nosek, Haidt, Iyer, & Koleva 2011 reported that liberals had a relatively poor grasp of conservative beliefs, and to the extent that there is a correlation between liberalism/low RWA and conservatism/high RWA, it would seem prudent to include both groups in some useful role.
 A common analogy used by conservatives is that liberalism is the gas pedal and conservatism is the brakes on a car.
 Carrying that analogy one step further, authoritarians are the wobbly steering wheel threatening to send us all into a ditch.
-By removing them from positions of authority we can improve directional control and perhaps actually have them contribute in the role of brakes.
+By reducing their decisionmaking authority down to a proportional level we can improve directional control and perhaps actually have them contribute in the role of brakes.